Steve Marriott

-Early years
+Early life

 Steve Marriott was born on 30 January 1947 at East Ham Memorial Hospital, Plashet, East Ham, (London, E7), England to parents Kay and Bill Marriott who lived at Strone Road, Manor Park.
 Born three weeks premature and weighing just 4 lb 4 oz, he developed jaundice and was kept in hospital four weeks before being well enough to go home.
 Marriott came from a working-class background and attended Monega Junior School.
 His father Bill worked as a printer and later owned a jellied eels stall, called 'Bill's Eels', outside the Ruskin Arms hotel.
 For a short time he also sold pie and mash.

 Kay worked at the Tate & Lyle factory in Silvertown.
 Bill was an accomplished pub pianist.
 Bill bought Marriott a ukulele and harmonica which Marriott taught himself to play.
 Marriott showed an early interest in singing and performing, busking at local bus-stops for extra pocket money and winning talent contests during the family's annual holiday to Jaywick Holiday camp near Clacton-on-Sea.

-In 1959 at the age of twelve, Marriott formed his first band with school friends Nigel Chapin and Robin Andrews.
+In 1959, at the age of twelve, Marriott formed his first band with school friends Nigel Chapin and Robin Andrews.
 They were called 'The Wheels', later the 'Coronation Kids', and finally 'Mississippi Five'.
 They later added Simon Simkins and Vic Dixon to their line-up.
 From a young age, Marriott was a huge fan of American singer Buddy Holly and would mimic his hero by wearing large-rimmed spectacles with the lenses removed.
 He wrote his first song, called "Shelia My Dear", after his aunt Shelia to whom he was close.
 Those who heard the song said it was played at a jaunty pace in the style of Buddy Holly and his bandmates also nicknamed him 'Buddy'.

 They would play at the local coffee bars in East Ham and perform Saturday morning gigs at the Essoldo Cinema in Manor Park.
 Marriott was a cheeky, hyperactive child, according to his mother Kay, and well known by his neighbours in Strone Road for playing pranks and practical jokes.
 While he was a pupil at local Sandringham Secondary Modern School, Marriott was said to be responsible for deliberately starting a fire in a classroom, though he always denied this.